freenas/freenas-docs/userguide/install.rst

    Upgrading a %brand% Installation

-.. note:: If you choose a "Fresh Install", the backup of your configuration data must be restored using :menuselection:`System --> General --> Upload Config` after booting into the new operating system.
+.. note:: If you choose a :guilabel:`Fresh Install`, the backup of your configuration data must be restored using :menuselection:`System --> General --> Upload Config` after booting into the new operating system.

-To perform an upgrade, press :kbd:`Enter` to accept the default of "Upgrade Install".
+To perform an upgrade, press :kbd:`Enter` to accept the default of :guilabel:`Upgrade Install`.
 Again, the installer will remind you that the operating system should be installed on a disk that is not used for storage.
 Press :kbd:`Enter` to start the upgrade.
 The installer unpacks the new image and displays the menu shown in :numref:`Figure %s <preserve_migrate_fig>`.
 The database file that is preserved and migrated contains your %brand%